 Early planning also allows for opportunities to explore more complicated estate planning tools, like charitable giving strategies or establishing a family foundation.

-The primary consequence of starting estate planning earlier is that you may need to adjust the plan multiple times.
+When you start estate planning earlier in life, you may need to adjust the plan multiple times.
 Modifying your plan may involve updating your:

 When events happen, your estate plan may no longer account for your life as it is.
 You may need to adjust your plan if you: